Testing the FLRW metric with the Hubble and transversal BAO measurements: Results and analysis

 For the constraints on the parameter $\zeta_0$ by comparing the Hubble $H(z)$ measurements from the DA method with the transversal BAO observation, seen from Fig.~\ref{likelihood} and Table~\ref{likelihood1}, we find that the FLRW metric is consistent with the observational data with the priors of $r_{\rm s}^{\rm C20}$ and $r_{\rm s}^{\rm V17}$ at $1\sigma$ and $2\sigma$ CL, respectively.
 And the FLRW metric is also consistent with the Hubble $H(z)$ measurements from the radial BAO and transversal BAO observations with the priors of $r_{\rm s}^{\rm C20}$ and $r_{\rm s}^{\rm V17}$ at $2\sigma$ and $3\sigma$ CL, respectively.
 For the two observational datasets and priors of $r_{\rm s}$, the error bars obtained from parametrization $\rm P1$ are nearly 50\% smaller than those from parametrization $\rm P2$, although the results are almost independent on the parametrizations of $\zeta(z)$.
 It should be noted that the results from the parametrizations are consistent with the results from the non-parametrization method.
 Thus, the parametric method provides an effective way to check the consistency relation through constraining the parameter $\zeta_0$.
 In addition, the constraints obtained from the priors of $r_{\rm s}^{\rm V17}$ imply the greater violation from the FLRW metric than that from priors of $r_{\rm s}^{\rm C20}$, which is similar to the results obtained from the non-parametric method.
 Therefore, for non-parametric and parametric methods, priors of the sound horizon scale will lead to bias in the tests of the FLRW metric, if the exact value of $r_{\rm s}$ cannot be given from astronomical observations.

 As for the case of constraints on the parameter $\zeta_0$ with a flat prior of the sound horizon scale $r_{\rm s}$, the FLRW metric is compatible with the observational data at $1\sigma$ CL, although the error bars are much larger (nearly 5 times) than those obtained with the priors of the specific $r_{\rm s}$.
-While comparing the two compilations of Hubble measurements with the transversal BAO data, the error bars obtained from parametrization $\rm P1$ are nearly 60\% smaller than those from parametrization $\rm P2$, and the minimum value of $\chi^2$ obtained from parametrization $\rm P1$ is less than the minimum value obtained from parametrization $\rm P2$.
+While comparing the two compilations of Hubble measurements with the transversal BAO data, the error bars obtained from parametrization $\rm P1$ are nearly 60\% smaller than those from parametrization $\rm P2$.
 So, parametrization $\rm P1$ offers a better fit on the observational data.
+The value of the reduced $\chi^2$ ($\chi^2_{\rm red}$) obtained from the flat prior of $r_{\rm s}$ is closer to $1$ than that from the prior of $r_{\rm s}$.
+Thus, the constraint obtained from the flat prior of $r_{\rm s}$ provides the better fit for the observational measurements than that from the priors of $r_{\rm s}$.
+It should be noted that the value of $\chi^2_{\rm red}$ is below $1$.
+Therefore, this indicates some overfitting, which may reduce the statistical significance of these results.
 In addition, the method in our analysis is independent of any cosmological model, except that the radial BAO measurements are obtained under the assumption of $\Lambda$CDM.
 Therefore, using the Hubble measurements from the differential age method and the transversal BAO measurements, the method for testing the FLRW metric is not only independent of the cosmological model, but also independent of the priors of the values of the sound horizon scale $r_{\rm s}$.